papivot/velero-on-azure-onprem/README.md

 default   azure      velero          Available   2021-10-03 20:06:44 +0000 UTC   ReadWrite     true

 ```
+---
 ## vSphere with Tanzu configuration (Source cluster)

-1. Copy the `credentials-velero` from the Azure install (see above) to the jumpbox where the cluster will be configured.
+1. Copy the `credentials-velero` from the Azure install (see above) to the jump box where the cluster will be configured.

 2. Install velero on the source cluster using the same enviornmental variables as above -